swtools/WOFpy/docs/Sphinx/CsvDaoTutorial.rst

 Now let's view the data in WaterML by running our own WOFpy service application.

+4. In the **solution** folder, open **runserver_csv.py**.

+5. If necessary, change the value of the **openPort** variable to an available port on your computer.
+(Hint: Try the next few steps.
+If you get an error about the port already being used, try another port.)

+6. Save and close **runserver_csv.py**.

-4. Open a command window to the **solution** folder.
+7. Open a command window to the **solution** folder.

-5. Enter this command: ``python runserver_csv.py``
+8. Enter this command: ``python runserver_csv.py``

 The **runserver_csv.py** file has a few lines of code to start the WOFpy service application using the CSV DAO for data access.
 You've now got a live WaterOneFlow service running on your computer!

-6. Open a Web browser and navigate to http://127.0.0.1:5000.
+9. Open a Web browser and navigate to http://127.0.0.1:8080.
+If you used a different port, substitute it in place of 8080 in the URL.

 This page has links to WaterML outputs for some example queries.

-7. Click on the first link that begins with **GetValues**.
+10. Click on the first link that begins with **GetValues**.

 The XML response is WaterML with information about the queried site and variable, followed by the time series values of the variable.
 The data values